Medicine Overview of Baraclude Tablet

 tion.
 Limited human data suggests that the drug could represent a significant risk to the baby....

 Baraclude 0.5mg Tablet may make you feel dizzy, sleepy, tire+more

 d, or decrease alertness.
 If this happens, do not drive....

-Baraclude 0.5mg Tablet is probably unsafe to use in patients with kidney disease and should be avoided.
-Please consult your doctor.+more
+Baraclude 0.5mg Tablet is safe to use in patients with liver+more

 Severely interacts with other drugs like